abdullah-a8/COSMOS-React/README.md

 ### 🔒 Authentication System
 - **Closed Beta Access Control**: Limit access to invited users only with a secure invite code system.
 - **Invite Code Management**: Create and manage invite codes with customizable expiration dates and usage limits.
+- **Email Notifications**: Send beautifully styled invite emails to users with their invite code details.
 - **Admin Panel**: Special access for administrators to manage the platform and create new invite codes.
 - **CSRF Protection**: Secure form submissions against cross-site request forgery attacks.
 - **Session Management**: Automatically handles user sessions, cleanup of expired sessions, and more.